 NB stimulation was delivered in two modes.
 In the first mode, daily sessions were performed without any NB stimulation and these were preceded or followed by daily sessions during which intermittent NB stimulation was performed based on the schedule indicated in Fig. 2C.
 These daily sessions allowed us to collect a large number of trials and characterize the behavioral performance of the monkeys (Fig. 2E-H).
 In the second mode, when neuronal recordings commenced, the monkeys performed blocks of 60 trials without NB stimulation, followed by blocks of trials with NB stimulation, which in this case, too, was applied in intermittent fashion, during the inter-trial interval of stimulation blocks.

-Behavioral performance improved with intermittent NB stimulation delivered in daily sessions Fig. 2E-H).
-For monkey GR, improvement was observed for conditions.
-A 3-way ANOVA performance with factors a) NB stimulation (on or off), b) task (remember-first or remember-second), and c) location of visual stimuli (contralateral or ipsilateral visual stimulus to be remembered) revealed a significant main effect of NB stimulation (F1,128=19.6, p=2.06x10-5).
+Behavioral performance generally improved with intermittent NB stimulation delivered in daily sessions over sessions without stimulation (Fig. 2E-H).
+For monkey GR, improvement was observed for both ipsilateral and contralateral conditions.
+A 3-way ANOVA for this monkey’s performance with factors a) NB stimulation (on or off), in a between sessions design, b) task (remember-first or remember-second), and c) location of visual stimuli (contralateral or ipsilateral visual stimulus to be remembered) revealed a significant main effect of NB stimulation (F1,128=19.6, p=2.06x10-5).
 For monkey HE, stimulation improved performance specifically when the visual stimulus to be remembered was at a location contralateral to the site of the stimulation electrode (Fig. 2E-G).
-NB Stimulation when the visual stimulus was ipsilateral to the stimulation (Fig. 2F,H).
-Performing the same 3-way ANOVA analysis revealed no net effect of NB stimulation, precisely because of the opposing effects in the two hemifields (F1,204=0.27, p=0.6), but now a significant three-way interaction between task, stimulation, and side of visual stimulus (F1,128=6.04, p=0.015).
+NB Stimulation led to decreased performance when the visual stimulus was ipsilateral to the stimulation (Fig. 2F,H).
+Performing the same 3-way ANOVA analysis for this monkey’s results revealed no net effect of NB stimulation, precisely because of the opposing effects in the two hemifields (F1,204=0.27, p=0.6), but now a significant three-way interaction between task, stimulation, and side of visual stimulus (F1,128=6.04, p=0.015).
 Considering the contralateral conditions alone (Fig. 2E-G) the effect of NB stimulation was highly significant (3-way ANOVA with factors monkey, and stimulation: F1,173 = 14.14, p= 0.0002 for remember-first task; F1,173= 5.61 p=0.02 for remember-second task).
-Dissecting the effect of stimulation for different combinations of stimulus locations additionally revealed that performance for visual stimuli appearing at adjacent locations (Fig. 2I, 45° distance), with excess errors directed to the location of the distractor.
+Dissecting the effect of stimulation for different combinations of stimulus locations additionally revealed that performance for visual stimuli appearing at adjacent locations (Fig. 2I, 45° distance), was lower under NB stimulation than control (two-tailed t-test, t66=2.83, p=0.006) with excess errors directed to the location of the distractor.
 This pattern of responses was not observed for NB stimulation in the remember-second condition, for a second visual stimulus appearing at a close distance to the initial distractor (45° condition in Fig. 2J).
 Modeling results provided an explanation for this pattern of behavioral effects (discussed below).
-In summary, NB stimulation depended on the position of stimuli relative to the site of stimulation and distractors.
+In summary, the effect of NB stimulation depended on the position of stimuli relative to the site of stimulation and distractors.